18 January 2022

 Control fluid intake.
 You should consume around 1.5 litres of fluids per day.
 It is important to remember that a balanced diet already provides a portion of your required fluid intake.
 Individuals with urge or nocturnal incontinence should therefore try not to drink any liquids after mid-afternoon.

-It is important to practise daily physical exercise.
-However, women with stress incontinence or significant muscle weakness should avoid physical efforts that imply a risk for the pelvic floor muscles.
-In this regard, they are advised to practise activities such as walking, swimming or any others that help achieve good physical form without putting pressure on the abdomen.
+Moderate physical strain.
+It is important to engage in daily physical exercise.
+However, women with stress urinary incontinence or significant muscle weakness should avoid physical efforts that pose a risk to the pelvic floor muscles, such as high-impact activities (jumping, running).
+Recommended exercises include walking, swimming, and any activity that helps improve overall fitness without increasing abdominal pressure.

 As a precautionary measure, you should always try to contract the pelvic floor muscles whenever practising physical exercise in order to counteract abdominal pressure and prevent possible episodes of urinary incontinence.